 This full trail is an astonishing 500km, so no one will fault you for only doing a portion.
 The route starts near the city of Adıyaman and is said to follow the trail that St Paul took on his first journey to Asia Minor (the name for Turkey at the time).
 The path was fleshed out and developed by British hiker Kate Clow, so much of its pathways are modern, even though the route is steeped in history.

 While not entirely off the grid, the area is relatively remote and quiet.
-You will walk along coastlines, through ancient settlement remains, forests, canyons, and mountainous regions, so you’ll get to experience a lot of the varied landscapes the Mediterranean has to offer.
+You will walk along coastlines through ancient settlement remains, forests, canyons, and mountainous regions, so you’ll experience many of the varied landscapes the Mediterranean has to offer.